AI Infrastructure

 iptables -A INPUT -m state --state ESTABLISHED,RELATED -j ACCEPT

-# Block Docker's default bridge network from external access
+# Block Docker default bridge from initiating outbound

 iptables -A FORWARD -i docker0 -o eth0 -j DROP

 For outbound traffic, you need explicit allowlists.
-Your agent probably connects to the Google Workspace API, Slack’s API, maybe Salesforce or HubSpot.
+Your agent probably connects to the Google Workspace API, Slack’s API, maybe Salesforce or HubSpot, and the Composio proxy.
 Those specific endpoints should be the only permitted outbound destinations.
 Everything else gets dropped.

 What Additional Hardening Steps Do Most Guides Miss?